Python 5a - Random

 4. Print a different response if they do not match up.

-To choose more than one value from a set of data you could use the command: random.sample
+To choose more than one value from a set of data, use the sample command.

 After you have written this command you need to specify the list of values to sample from and how many values you want to choose: